Awards and Recognition

 - In 2014, Senior Fellow David Lobell was named to Foreign Policy magazine’s list of 100 “Leading Global Thinkers.”
 Read More

 - Senior Fellow Chris Field was given the 400,000-euro ($543,000) 2014 BBVA Foundation Frontiers of Knowledge Award in the climate change category for his “visionary research on the global carbon cycle” and his role in “discovering the importance of ecosystems and their effective management in the battle against climate change.”
+Read More.
+Field also received the Roger Revelle Medal, an American Geophysical Union award presented annually for extraordinary contributions to research of atmospheric, biogeochemical and climate-related sciences.
 Read More

 - Senior Fellow David Lobell was named a 2013 MacArthur Fellow "for unearthing richly informative, but often underutilized sources of data to investigate the impact of climate change on crop production and global food security."
 Read More